-We had to immediately take care of an issue that bothers me more so than Gary.
+We had to immediately take care of an issue that bothered me more so than Gary.
 Mosquitoes.
 They love me.
 We hired a great handyman that we found out through other ex-pats and he installed netting on all the windows and doors.
 I don’t know how Italians leave their windows open.
 I’ve seen a few photos taken of birds sitting on a toaster in a kitchen and perched on a living room table.
 So funny!

-Utilities were needed to be transferred into our name and again, we had our real estate group help us.
+Utilities needed to be transferred into our name and again, we had our real estate group help us.
 The endless forms to fill out would have been a nightmare for Gary and me to undertake ourselves.

-We had a bit of an issue with the kitchen sink and made the decision to just replace it along with a taller faucet.
+We had a bit of an issue with the kitchen sink and made the decision to just replace it with a taller faucet.
 It’s not something we want to deal with for five years.

 … and the Ugly